Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Where companies are involved in the production of fossil fuels (oil, natural gas, coal, shale oil) including exploration, production (including core services), storage, transport (except by rail) and refining.

-Vale is the largest producer of iron ore and nickel in the world.
-Evidence shows Vale’s failure to manage risks from waste storage has resulted in two major disasters in Iron Ore Tailing Dams in Brazil.
+Largest producer of iron ore and nickel in the world.
+Vale’s failure to manage risks from waste storage resulted in two major disasters in Iron Ore Tailing Dams in Brazil.
 Both incidents have resulted in significant environmental pollution, the death of hundreds of employees, and severe impacts on local communities downstream.
 The company is also involved in the production of fossil fuels through mining thermal coal in Mozambique.

 Where companies are involved in, or directly linked to through their supply chain, the act of deforestation or clearance of forest that is then converted to a non-forest use.